isomerpages/isomerpages-govtech/media/technews/_posts/2024-05-17-progress-over-perfection-how-singapore-pursues-inclusivity.md

 Since its launch in July 2023, it has fixed 6.4 million accessibility issues and scanned over 500,000 websites worldwide, with 57% being Singapore-based pages and 43% from everywhere else in the world.

-Purple A11y currently plays a key role in identifying and suggesting mitigating ways to resolving potential accessibility issues on government websites  – think agencies like MOE, IRAS, and NEA!
+Purple A11y currently plays a key role in identifying and suggesting mitigating ways to resolve potential accessibility issues on government websites  – think agencies like MOE, IRAS, and NEA!
 In addition, government agencies are also guided by the [Digital Service Standards (DSS)](https://www.tech.gov.sg/digital-service-standards/){:target="_blank"} when designing digital services.
 The idea is to make products that are accessible, inclusive, usable, and relevant.

 Last but not least, our [Tech Kaki community](https://www.tech.gov.sg/products-and-services/tech-kaki-community/){:target="_blank"} allows citizens to actively participate in evaluating the accessibility of digital services, providing valuable feedback to us.